-This is also the time that people tend to set their goals for the coming year.
-(Have I ever mentioned how I’m a type A person stuck in a chronically ill body?
-Oh, the torture! 😉 )
+Have I ever mentioned how I’m a type A person stuck in a chronically ill body?
+Oh, the torture! 😉

 Goal setting for someone with a chronic illness can seem like a waste of time.
-How are we ever supposed to succeed at a goal when our body is trying to shut us down?
+How are we ever supposed to successfully reach our goals when our body is trying to shut us down?

-I’ve learned a few things over the years I’ve been ill and one of those things is that it IS possible to set and achieve goals.
+I’ve learned a few things over the years and one of those is that it IS possible to set and achieve goals.
 You just have to go about it differently than most.

-Here are the 9 things I think are important when setting goals….
+Here are 9 important things to remember when setting goals:

 - Be realistic.
 It’s not going to do you a bit of good to set a goal you have no way of accomplishing.
-I’ve always admired people that complete triathlons, but let’s be honest here, that ain’t happening for me.
-Make sure your goal pushes you but make it one you have the ability to achieve.
-You may not exercise self-care to the extent your body needs.
+I’ve always admired people who complete triathlons, but let’s be honest here, that ain’t happening for me.
+Make sure your goal pushes you but make it one you also have the ability to achieve.
+For example, you may not exercise self-care to the extent your body needs.
 Maybe that’s a realistic goal for you.
-You can try new ways to relax or connect with others or choose a new hobby to try.
+You can try new ways to relax or connect with others or even choose a new hobby to try.

 - Make it motivational.
-If you can already walk on a treadmill for 10 minutes at a time, setting a goal to be walking on a treadmill for 15 minutes 3 days a week by the end of the year isn’t stretching yourself.
+If you can already walk on a treadmill for 10 minutes at a time, setting a goal to walk for 15 minutes, 3 days a week by the end of the year isn’t stretching yourself.
 Give yourself something to push toward.
-That’s when you really feel alive – when you see yourself reaching goals that took effort to accomplish.
+That’s when you’ll really feel alive again – when you see yourself reaching goals that took an effort to accomplish.

 - Start slow.
-If your goal is to gain strength, don’t start by joining a gym and trying a 30 minute workout on day one.
+If your goal is to gain strength, don’t start by joining a gym and trying a 30-minute workout on day one.
 You’ll only throw yourself into a flare.
 Start by grabbing some soup cans and doing a few arm curls.
-As you review your goals you’ll increase your amount of exercises and repetitions.
+As you periodically review your goals, you’ll increase your amount of exercises and repetitions.

 - Don’t always get caught up on an end goal.
 Make progress the true goal.
 Some goals do have an end game like writing a book or organizing your house.
 Most experts will tell you these are the only kind of goals to make.
 I tend to argue this when it comes to those with chronic illness.
-Like I mentioned in #5, if your goal is to get your body stronger, then decide on a few exercises and number of reps you’ll do.
+Like I mentioned in #5, if your goal is to get your body stronger, then decide on a few exercises and the number of reps you’ll do.
 Complete that consistently for a week or two and then re-evaluate.
 Increase the number of exercises and reps as you go.
-By the end of the year you’ll be stronger than you were when you started on January 1st.
+By the end of the year, you’ll be stronger than you were when you started.

 - Show yourself some grace.
 There are some things you can control when it comes to your health.
 But let’s face it, our health has a huge control over us.
 You have to allow yourself the grace to get through the goals or to scrap them all together and regroup.

-I’m setting three goals this year.
-I’ll share them with you on the 1st.
+I’m setting three goals a year right now and I find that to be manageable for me.
 What about you?
-Do you have any goals for the New Year?
+Do you have any goals for this year?
 I’d love to hear about them – share them with us in the comments below!